francWhite/raros/README.md

 file in the root directory of this repository.

 **Prerequisites**:
+- Ubuntu 22.04 Server (other Linux distributions may work as well, but are not tested)
+- If you want to use the camera, make sure the legacy camera driver is enabled: `sudo raspi-config nonint do_camera 1`
 - [docker](https://docs.docker.com/engine/install/) is installed
 - `./config` directory exists for the volume mount